Tyler Kyte

-Jonathan Tyler "Ty" Kyte (born July 24, 1984) is a Canadian actor and musician.
-He was born in Lindsay, Ontario, and began his acting career with commercials and performing in the Musical Tommy in Toronto.
-Kyte was made famous amongst Canadian youth as a correspondent on the Canadian TV series Popular Mechanics for Kids alongside fellow Canadians Elisha Cuthbert, Vanessa Lengies and Jay Baruchel.
+Jonathan Tyler Kyte is a Canadian actor and musician.
+He began his acting career with commercials and performing in the Musical Tommy in Toronto and was a correspondent on the Canadian TV series Popular Mechanics for Kids.
 He later appeared on the TV series Goosebumps (1997) and Are You Afraid of the Dark?
 (1999).

 He appeared in the made-for-TV movie Prom Queen: The Marc Hall Story in 2004, and had a recurring role on the Canadian drama Instant Star as Vincent Spiederman until 2008.